neal-easterling/Real-Time-Bus-Tracker/README.md

 - Customized map pins including scale, svg glyph, and color stylings.

 ## How to Run
--Create your own Google Cloud API_Key.
+- Create your own Google Cloud API_Key.
--Replace YOUR_API_Key with your own key in index.html, and delete the script reference tag in the following:
+- Replace YOUR_API_Key with your own key in index.html, and delete the script reference tag in the following:

 ``` html
   <script src="./G_APIKEY.js"></script><!--Delete this reference-->